imfraee/client-server-udp-filetransfer-arch/README.md

 # client-server-udp-filetransfer-app
-Simple client-server filetransfer architecture based on UDP protocol
+Simple client-server filetransfer architecture based on UDP protocol, made for a class in my major studies.